 Magnesium as a medical treatment

 Magnesium has been utilized in the treatment of several medical conditions including; osteoporosis, muscle cramps (in lay terms, a “charley horse), hypertension, coronary heart disease, preeclampsia/eclampsia, migraines, and various metabolic disorders such as diabetes .

 Related article: Magnesium and mom – risks of low magnesium during pregnancy

 Muscle cramps and magnesium

 In the case of muscle spasms and cramping, what is known is that cationic minerals, namely calcium and magnesium, are components of the contraction and relaxation of muscles.
-However, the pathogenesis of muscle spasms/cramping is not completely understood and occur for a variety of reasons.
-Because of the multifactorial nature of muscle action and the bevy of pathologies that could contribute to muscle spasms/cramping treatment with single agents has yielded mixed results.
+However, the pathogenesis of muscle spasms/cramping is not completely understood and occurs for a variety of reasons.
+Because of the multifactorial nature of muscle action and the bevy of pathologies that could contribute to muscle spasms, with single agents has yielded mixed results.
 As such, depending on the etiology of muscle cramps, minerals may or may not necessarily be efficacious.